mhpi/mhpi.github.io/docs/datasets/global.md

 ## Data description

-The global-scale seamless simulation from 1980-2020 ([zenodo])(https://zenodo.org/records/17552954) is produced by a coupled High-resolution, multiscale, differentiable global water model that incorporates both a rainfall-runoff module (𝛿HBV2.0) and channel routing module (δMC).
+The global-scale seamless simulation from 1980-2020 [zenodo](https://zenodo.org/records/17552954) is produced by a coupled High-resolution, multiscale, differentiable global water model that incorporates both a rainfall-runoff module (𝛿HBV2.0) and channel routing module (δMC2.0).

 ## Code Release